danmar/cppcheck/man/manual.md

 ### Excluding a file or folder from checking

 To exclude a file or folder, there are two options.
-The first option is to only provide the paths and files you want to check.
+The first option is to only provide the paths and files you want to check:

     cppcheck src/a src/b

 All files under src/a and src/b are then checked.

-The second option is to use -i, with it you specify files/paths to ignore.
+The second option is to use -i, which specifies the files/paths to ignore.
 With this command no files in src/c are checked:

     cppcheck -isrc/c src

 This option is only valid when supplying an input directory.
 To ignore multiple directories supply the -i multiple times.
-The following command ignores both the src/b and src/c directories.
+The following command ignores both the src/b and src/c directories:

     cppcheck -isrc/b -isrc/c